Verruca plantaris or plantar warts

 - While at the foot clinic, your podiatrist may also apply medication reserved for use by healthcare professionals to reach deeper layers of the skin.
 This option may require two to four applications.

-- Injections of medication under pressure may also be administered to attempt to eradicate the plantar warts.
+- Injections of Bleomycin under pressure may also be administered to attempt to eradicate the plantar warts.
 In this case, your podiatrist will use a specialized needle-free instrument to inject anti-viral medication directly to the site of the wart.
 This treatment rarely requires more than a single application.

 How to prevent Verruca plantaris?